dnedeltchev/home-assistant.io/source/hassio/flashing_n2_otg.markdown

 ### Flashing Home Assistant

-Connect the ODROID-N2+ to your PC via the micro-USB port at the front of the ODROID-N2+.
-When the ODROID-N2 is recognized as a USB connected storage device, you can flash the eMMC with [Etcher](https://www.balena.io/etcher/) using the latest stable version of Home Assistant OS for the [ODROID-N2+](https://github.com/home-assistant/operating-system/releases/latest) (hassos_odroid-n2-XXXX.img.gz).
+You can flash the eMMC with [Etcher](https://www.balena.io/etcher/) using the latest stable version of Home Assistant OS for the [ODROID-N2+](https://github.com/home-assistant/operating-system/releases/latest) (hassos_odroid-n2-XXXX.img.gz).

+On Windows, if you have UAC enabled, you should ideally run Etcher as admin.
+Otherwise you will be prompted by UAC to approve the admin of a process which may cause Etcher to hang.

 When the flash process is complete, disconnect the ODROID-N2+ from your PC and remove the power cable.
 Remove the USB and HDMI cable, and make sure to toggle the boot mode switch back to MMC.